syncfusion-content/maui-docs/MAUI/Scheduler/month-view.md

 By default, when an appointment is tried to create through Month view, it is considered to be created for an entire day.

+N> The appointment views for each month cells will be updated depends on the month cells height.
+While resizing the layout, the following actions would be performed,
+* If the appointment views overlaps with month cell dates or do not fit into the month cell height then the appointment view is changed from `AppointmentDisplayMode.Text` to `AppointmentDisplayMode.Indicator` view.
+* If the indicator views overlaps with month cell dates, then the indicator view is changed from `AppointmentDisplayMode.Indicator` to `AppointmentDisplayMode.None.`

 ## Appointment display mode

 The scheduler month view appointment display can be handled by using the `AppointmentDisplayMode` property of `MonthView.` By default, `AppointmentDisplayMode` is set to `Text,` using the `AppointmentDisplayMode.`